 About the painting

-Crocosmia is a large abstract painting created with enbamel paints.
+Crocosmia is a large abstract painting created with enamel paints.
 I’ve used a series of warm tones here which are led by orange, yellow and red.
-This is a particularly enjoyable combination of colours to work with and I enjoy using them wherever possible.
-Additoonally, there are also subtle additons of pueple, black, white and pink.
+This is a particularly enjoyable combination of colours to work with, and I enjoy using them wherever possible.
+Additionally, there are also subtle addition of purple, black, white and pink.

 Creating the painting